jlb719ru/ruc-sacj-research-schoolatlas/CONTRBUTING.md

 8. Recommended: HTML Export for Cleaner Visibility

 For a better and cleaner view of the notebook's output, you can export the `SACJResearch_SchoolAtlas.ipynb` to HTML.
-This will remove code inputs and outputs, leaving only the title, description, and visualizations, making it more suitable for presentations or reports.
+This will remove code contents, leaving only the title, description, and visualizations, making it more suitable for presentations or reports.

-Use the following command in the command line to export the notebook to HTML:
+Use the following command in the terminal command line when finished updating to export the notebook to HTML:

 ```bash
 jupyter nbconvert --to html --TemplateExporter.exclude_input=True --no-input --TemplateExporter.exclude_output=False SACJResearch_SchoolAtlas.ipynb